Family Therapy and Family Counselling Brisbane

 - When one person in a family experiences difficulties, other family members are usually affected too;

 - The role of the family and the power of relationships to foster social, emotional and mental well being is vital;

 - Working with families as a whole can address the impact on each person; and

 - All family members can usually contribute to the solution

 If you attend as a Private Patient you do not need a referral.
 Simply call (07) 3352 3577 to discuss any questions you may have and to organise a time that suits you.
-Alternatively, use our Online Booking & Enquiry Form and we will call you.
+Alternatively, use our Request a Booking form

 Generally no, Medicare rebates are only available for individuals.